mrkkrp/markkarpov.com/tutorial/th.md

   }
 ```

-A quasi quoter may be used in the four familiar contexts, so it has four
+A quasi-quoter may be used in the four familiar contexts, so it has four
 corresponding functions that take the `String` from the quote and return
 something to splice.

-Usually we only want to use a quasi quoter in one context, so the others are
+Usually we only want to use a quasi-quoter in one context, so the others are
-either omitted or `undefined` or replaced by `error`s.
+either omitted, left `undefined`, or replaced by `error`s.
 These failures will
-be at compile time, so it's OK to do the following:
+happen at compile time, so it's OK to do the following:

 ```haskell
 uri :: QuasiQuoter